bairegowda1003/heart-disease-prediction/README.md

 ## 📌 About the Project

-This is an end-to-end machine learning project that takes health inputs from the user through a web form and predicts whether the person is at risk of heart disease or not.
+This is an end-to-end machine learning project that takes health inputs from the user through a web form and predicts whether the person is at risk of heart disease or not

 The goal was to not just build a model, but to **deploy** it as a real web application that anyone can use — without needing to open a Jupyter notebook.